The Dangers of Privilege Escalation

 - Preventing access to root systems and passwords: Password vaults prevent users from having access to root systems and passwords.
 If there had been PAM solutions in place, cybercriminals wouldn’t have been able to escalate their privileges even with credentials to privileged accounts.

 - Identity verification: Identity verification ensures that everyone is really who they claim to be when accessing critical systems.
 With PAM in place, cybercriminals would have been unable to verify the identity of the user credentials and would have been denied access to data and systems.

 - Monitor Activities: With PAM, IT administrators have the tools they need to monitor and track all privileged account activity in real-time.
 By utilizing these PAM monitoring tools, organizations could have stopped the breach as it was happening to further prevent the extensive damage that this breach caused.

 - Breach Context: PAM provides unalterable audit trails that can help security teams understand how an individual was able to gain access to systems.
 This information can then be used to understand the methods used and help evaluate security practices to understand where improvements can be made.

 Privileged Access Management with WALLIX

 Our solution centralizes the password, access, and session managers into one easy-to-use interface that can integrate with your existing security infrastructure.
-It provides your security team with the tools they need to monitor activities in real-time and audit trails so you can easily meet compliance regulation and review previous sessions.
+It provides your security team with the tools they need to monitor activities in real-time and audit trails so you can easily meet compliance regulations and review previous sessions.

-Cyber criminals are working overtime to gain access to your organization’s most valuable data.
+Cybercriminals are working overtime to gain access to your organization’s most valuable data.
 The best way to deal with privilege escalation attacks is to stop them before they happen.
 Your best weapon in that fight is a PAM system.